MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Disable-PSRemoting.md

 The output shows that only remote users are denied access to the configurations.
 Members of the Administrators group on the local computer are allowed to use the session configurations.
-The output also shows that the command affects all session configurations, including the user-created "WithProfile" session configuration.
+The output also shows that the command affects all session configurations that includes the user-created WithProfile session configuration.

 The third command uses the Enable-PSRemoting cmdlet to re-enable remote access to all session configurations on the computer.
 The command uses the Force parameter to suppress all user prompts and to restart the WinRM service without prompting.

 The fourth command uses the Get-PSSessionConfiguration and Format-Table cmdlets to display the names and permissions of the session configurations.
-The results show that the "AccessDenied" security descriptors have been removed from all session configurations.
+The results show that the AccessDenied security descriptors have been removed from all session configurations.

-### -------------------------- EXAMPLE 5 --------------------------
+### Example 5: Prevent remote access to session configurations that have custom security descriptors
 ```
 PS C:\>Register-PSSessionConfiguration -Name Test -FilePath .\TestEndpoint.pssc -ShowSecurityDescriptorUI